Mitchell Hurwitz: Arrested Development

 Hurwitz was chosen by Ron Howard to create a sitcom about a rich dysfunctional family, which eventually turned into Arrested Development.
 Hurwitz wrote the pilot in 2002, which was filmed in March 2003.
 Fox added the show to its schedule in May.
 Despite laudatory reviews by television critics, Arrested Development received low ratings throughout its three-season run.
 In July 2004, the show was nominated for 7 Primetime Emmy Awards and won 5, including Outstanding Comedy Series, Outstanding Directing in a Comedy Series and Outstanding Writing in a Comedy Series.

 In the second season, ratings decreased further and the show was cut down to 18 episodes instead of the planned 22 episodes.
 Nevertheless, the show was still critically acclaimed and was nominated for 11 Emmy Awards.
 In the show's third and final season on Fox, Hurwitz tried to keep Arrested Development on the air, but did not have the advertising funding to promote the series.
 The show was again cut down, from 18 episodes to 13.
 Fox announced the cancellation of the show before the production of the final five episodes.

 After seven years off the air, Arrested Development returned for a fifteen-episode fourth season on the online movie and television streaming service Netflix on May 26, 2013.
 After yet another multi-year hiatus in which there was uncertainty of future seasons being developed, Netflix and the show's producers announced the development of a fifth season.
 The release was heralded by a re-edited twenty-two-episode version of the fourth season titled Season Four Remix: Fateful Consequences, released on Netflix on May 4, 2018.
 The fifth season consists of sixteen episodes, 8 of which were released simultaneously on May 29, 2018.
 The remaining 8 episodes were released simultaneously on March 15, 2019.

 Later projects

 Series

-Hurwitz created Fox's animated comedy Sit Down, Shut Up, based on an Australian TV series of the same name, for the 2008 season.
+Hurwitz created Fox's animated comedy Sit Down, Shut Up, based on the 2001 Australian TV series of the same name, for the 2008 season.

 Hurwitz created Running Wilde, which aired for one season from 2010 to 2011.
 It was a collaboration with Arrested Development star Will Arnett.

 Hurwitz signed a multiyear deal with Netflix in 2014.
 He executive produced Flaked starring Will Arnett and produced/co-created Lady Dynamite starring Maria Bamford for the network.